clarktrimble/ba-blog/content/blog/ztbus/index.md

 docker run --name kib01 --net elastic -p 5601:5601 docker.elastic.co/kibana/kibana:8.11.1
 ```

-Point a browser to Kibana, plug in the enrollement token, and login as "elastic" user from above.
+Point a browser to Kibana, plug in the enrollment token, and login as "elastic" user from above.

-Be sure to create a "Data view" first if you haven't already done so.
+First create a "Data view":
-[Instructions](https://www.elastic.co/guide/en/kibana/current/data-views.html), or in bread crumbs:
+[instructions](https://www.elastic.co/guide/en/kibana/current/data-views.html), or in bread crumb form:

 **3bar (top-left button) > Discover > "Data View Menu" (just below 3bar) > Create a data view**

 - Name: something memorable
 - Index pattern: something that matches just the index(es) of interest
 - Timestamp field: ts
-- and Save
+- Save

 Now for the aggregation!:

 **3bar > Dashboard > Create a Dashboard > Add Panel > Aggregation based > Data table**

-Choose the Data view from above and monkey with an aggregation, for example:
+Choose the Data view from above and try out an aggregation, for example:
  - set the date range so that Count metric is not 0
  - change metric to Average and a field of interest
  - add a Split Rows bucket with Date Histogram and field "ts"